Miele Triflex HX1 vs. Dyson V15 Detect

 Ergonomic Comparison

-Dyson wins this category because it has better steering with the ball system, especially on hard floors where it’s much smoother.
+Dyson wins this category because its ball system offers better steering, especially on hard floors, where it’s much smoother.

 Miele steers decently, but it lacks the sharp turning radius of the V15 Detect, regardless of surface.

-Another advantage of the V15 Detect is that it has better handheld ergonomics.
+Another advantage of the V15 Detect is its better handheld ergonomics.

-Not that it’s lighter, but its handle position provides better conform for extended use.
+Not that it’s lighter, but its handle position provides better comfort for extended use.

 • Miele Triflex HX1: 4 pounds 10.5 ounces